 Here are some links that can help you dive even further into the exporting process:

 As with all things tech, it’s not a given that bugs won’t be present in your final product.
 To make sure that you can take care of them when you encounter one we’ve got some bonus tips below:

 Textures or UV’s not working correctly

-Add a temporary texture to your materials before you export.
-So the glTF and WebGL platform is “forced” to understand that a given material slot uses a texture.
-Then in the final webGL platform, on the developer side, replace it with the texture they need.
+Solution: Add a temporary texture to your materials before you export.
+This is so the glTF and WebGL platform is “forced” to understand that a given material slot uses a texture.
+Then, in the final webGL platform, on the developer side, simply replace it with the texture they need.